 Select one or more field values in a Profile card and right-click or Ctrl-click (MacOS) to see additional options to keep or exclude values, group selected values or replace values with Null.

-Tableau Prep Builder keeps track of any changes you make, in the order you make them, so you can always go back and review or edit those changes if needed.
-Use drag and drop to re-order those operations to experiment and apply changes in a different order.
+Tableau Prep keeps track of any changes you make, in the order you make them, so you can always go back and review or edit those changes if needed.
+Use drag and drop to re-order the operations in the list to experiment and apply changes in a different order.

 Click the arrow on the upper right of the pane to expand and collapse the Changes pane for more room to work with the data in the Profile pane.

-For more information about applying cleaning operations to your data see Clean and Shape Data.
+For more information about applying cleaning operations to your data see Clean and Shape Data(Link opens in a new window).

 At the bottom of the workspace is the Data grid, which shows you the row level detail in your data.
 The values displayed in the Data grid reflect the operations defined in the Profile pane.
 You can perform the same cleaning operations here as you can in the Profile pane if you prefer to work at a more detailed level.